Talk About Fish

 Viviparous Halfbeaks

-Viviparous halfbeaks are the members of the Zenarchopteridae family.
-Most of them are small or moderate-sized fishes.
-Similar to the Hemiramphidae, they have distinctive jaws, in which the lower jaws are significantly longer than their upper jaws.
-Zenarchopteridae practice internal fertilization and the young are born live.
-They possess external paired olfactory organs each consisting of a small cone-like papillae also called nasal barbel.
-The male and female of the same species have obvious differences.
+Viviparous halfbeaks belong to the Zenarchopteridae family.
+Most are small to moderate-sized fish.
+Similar to Hemiramphidae, they have distinctive jaws with the lower jaw significantly longer than the upper jaw.
+Zenarchopteridae practice internal fertilization, giving birth to live young.
+They have external paired olfactory organs with small cone-like papillae, also known as nasal barbels.
+There are noticeable differences between males and females of the same species.

-Viviparous halfbeaks are mostly found in Indo-West Pacific estuarine or freshwater.
-They are frequently found on the water surface.
-Most species feed on small floating larvae and adult insects that have drifted by or landed onto the water surface.
+Viviparous halfbeaks are mainly found in Indo-West Pacific estuarine and freshwater environments and are often seen at the water surface.
+They primarily feed on small floating larvae and adult insects on the water surface.

-There are 5 genera and about 60 species of Zenarchopteridae worldwide.
-Malaysia has about 3 genera and about 10 species.
+The Zenarchopteridae family comprises 5 genera and about 60 species worldwide.
+Malaysia has approximately 3 genera and 10 species.

 Scientific Name: Dermogenys collettei Meisner, 2001